MathisHammel/kara71.github.io/_posts/2019-04-07-SpamAndFlags-Fermat.md

 The flaw lies in the fact that C uses fixed-size numbers.
 Here, all variables are of type `long long` which have to be *at least* 64 bits long according to the C specification, but it's safe to assume here that the compiler will make it exactly 64 bits, not more.

-If you are not aware of the main issue with fixed-size integers, let's demonstrate with a small multiplication calculator :
+In case you are not aware of the main issue with fixed-size integers, let's demonstrate with a small multiplication calculator :

 ```c
 #include <stdio.h>